-The current house is actually the second house built on this site.
-The original house had been built in 1902, and was described as a 12-room residence, of Swiss design, built with concrete and pressed brick, and native wood finishing.
 The Ederer family, living to the south of the original house on 14th, bought the property around 1940.
 The King County Property Card listed the exterior and interior as being in poor condition, and indicates that the house was torn down in 1942.